DaandeHaan/bomb-party/readme.md

 - Fix lives/hearts overflow
 - Remove welcome message?
 Annoying on mobile...
 - Troll Menu?
-- Overflow with timer and back-button
+- Overflow with timer and back-button on mobile

+- MOBILE LAYOUT IS NOT ENJOYABLE RIGHT NOW.
+When the keyboard opens you can't read the hint anymore, its very glitchy overall, maybe add the sendButton on mobile devies?
+    And prevent screen jumps!

 # Events
 PLAYER_JOINED               - playerJoined.mp3